Which is Better? Toto Vs American Standard

-The most expensive range of toilets sold by Toto are the Neorest line.
-A dual-flush model is available for around $5,800, while the Neorest NX2 contains all the features you could ever dream of at a cost of $17,300.
+The most expensive range of toilets sold by Toto is the Neorest line.
+A dual-flush model is available for around $5,800, while the Neorest NX2 contains all the features you could ever dream of for $17,300.

 Comparing Toto and American Standard Faucets

-The differences between Toto and American Standard are similar when it comes to faucets for your bathroom.
-Toto is known for its more elaborate designs and unique water flow technology that enables its faucets to stand out against competitors’ offereings.
+The differences between Toto and American Standard are similar regarding faucets for your bathroom.
+Toto is known for its more elaborate designs and unique water flow technology, enabling its faucets to stand out against competitors’ offerings.
 The sleek modern design of these faucets, including chrome or brushed nickel, can give your bathroom a quality finish.

 Price Comparison and Recommendations for Faucets

 The price range for Toto faucets is approximately $300 for the most affordable to $1,200 for the top-of-the-line fixtures.
 You’ll pay more for Toto faucets produced with materials like chrome or brushed nickel and those with the company’s water-saving features built-in.
-If you want the best faucets in your bathroom and you can afford the price tag, Toto is a great choice.
+Toto is a great choice if you want the best faucets in your bathroom and can afford the price tag.

-American Standard faucets are the ideal choice if you’re decorating your bathroom with good quality finishings but want to stick to a modest budget.
-Like Toto, American Standard offers lifetime guarantees for many of its products, meaning that you can get most problems taken care of.
-American Standard faucets start around $150.
+American Standard faucets are ideal if you’re decorating your bathroom with good-quality finishings but want to stick to a modest budget.
+Like Toto, American Standard offers lifetime guarantees for many of its products, meaning you can get most problems taken care of.
+American Standard faucets start at around $150.